-What is a granny pod?
+What is a Granny Pod?

 A granny pod is a small modular home installed in your backyard for an aging relative.
 The concept and nickname started in Australia in the 1970s.

 MEDCottage’s units are unique because they’re specifically designed to house older adults who need care.
+Health and safety features include:

 - ADA compliance to accommodate wheelchairs